kylecorry31/kylecorry31.github.io/_recipes/pumpkin-chili.md

 ---
 layout: recipe
-title: "Vegetarian Pumpkin Chili"
+title: "Pumpkin Chili"
 ---

 ## Ingredients

-- 1 can of pureed pumpkin
+- 1 can of pureed pumpkin (or cooked and mashed winter squash)
 - 1 can of diced tomatoes
 - 1 can of black beans
 - 2 tbsp canola oil